Ohio University, Athens, 1997, MS in Communications

-Kelly Fordon’s poetry, fiction and book reviews have appeared or are forthcoming in The Kenyon Review (KRO), Rattle, The Florida Review, The Windsor Review, The Montreal Review and various other journals.
+Kelly Fordon’s poetry, fiction and book reviews have appeared or are forthcoming in The Florida Review, The Kenyon Review (KRO), Rattle, The Windsor Review and various other journals.
 Her poetry chapbook, On the Street Where We Live, won the 2011 Standing Rock Chapbook Contest.
 Her new poetry chapbook, Tell Me When It Starts to Hurt, was published by Kattywompus Press in April 2013.
-Her short story collection, Fortune's Daughter will be published by Wayne State University Press in 2016.
+Her short story collection, Garden for the Blind, will be published by Wayne State University Press in April 2015.
 She works for the Inside Out Literary Arts Project in Detroit where she lives with her husband and children.
 She received her MFA in fiction writing from Queens University. www.kellyfordon.com

 ON THE TRAIN I THOUGHT OF CHAGALL